How To Roast Turkey Breast – Cooking Time & Temps Per Pound

 • A teaspoon onion powder

-I do not recommend roasting your turkey with stuffing, because it slows down cooking time and can make mushy stuffing.
+STUFFING: I do not recommend roasting your turkey with stuffing, because it slows down cooking time and makes mushy stuffing….
+Plus it’s harder to make sure the turkey is all the way cooked throughout;)

 The water in your pan will prevent anything from burning!
 Add: fresh herbs, shallots, carrots, celery, and add 2 cups of cold water UNDER the roasting rack inside the large roasting pan.